Tyroneekhator/Real-estate-prediction/README.md

 ## To run the application
-Download and open on python
+# Download and open on Python
-note DO NOT TOUCH THE  JUYPTER NOTEBOOK FILE streamlit run app.py
+note DO NOT TOUCH THE  JUYPTER NOTEBOOK FILE
+Streamlit run app.py